ShawnShiSS/algorithms-notes/README.md

 # Algorithms Notes in C#
 Summary notes on top interview questions on data structures and algorithms in C# for study purpose.

-# Goal
+## Goal
-Organize the C# solutions with heavy comments to the most frequently asked data structure and algorithms questions.
+Organize the C# solutions to the most-frequently-asked data structure and algorithms questions by category, with heavy comments on
+- time complexity and space complexity
+- edge cases handling
+- key points to avoid bugs
+- bug free templates

 ## Topics
 - **Two Pointers**